Comparing the NAT-TEST and the JLPT

 Exam Pass Criteria

-NAT-TEST | 1) Scoring more than 25% on each individual section and 2) Achieving an overall score that exceeds the passing score for the exam (typically around 60%). |
+NAT-TEST | 1) Scoring more than the Sectional Pass Marks on each Scoring Section and 2) Achieving an overall score that exceeds the Overall Pass Marks for the exam. *The Sectional Pass Marks varies depending on the Scoring Section. |

 ---|---|